Portrait Photography Lighting Basics

 Related Post: The Role of Light in Photography

-As the day goes on, the sun changes positions, shining light and casting shadows at different angles (tip: use Suncalc to find out the sun position, sunrise and sunset).
+As the day goes on, the sun changes positions, shining light and casting shadows at different angles (tip: use Suncalc or PhotoPills to find out the sun position, sunrise and sunset).

 Likewise, clouds and other environmental conditions determine the amount of diffusion present in the light.
 For instance, a clear day is going to provide clear, crisp highlights and shadows.
 An overcast day, on the other hand, will scatter light beams and essentially act as a massive softbox.